Cake: Butter cake

 Baking powder is in many butter cakes, such as Victoria sponge.
-The ingredients are sometimes mixed without creaming the butter, using recipes for simple and quick cakes.

 Sponge cake

 Sponge cakes (or foam cakes) are made from whipped eggs, sugar, and flour.
 Traditional sponge cakes are leavened only with eggs.
-They rely primarily on trapped air in a protein matrix (generally of beaten eggs) to provide leavening, sometimes with a bit of baking powder or other chemical leaven added.
+They rely primarily on trapped air in a protein matrix (generally beaten eggs) to provide leavening, sometimes with a bit of baking powder or other chemical leaveners added.
 Egg-leavened sponge cakes are thought to be the oldest cakes made without yeast.

 Angel food cake is a white cake that uses only the whites of the eggs and is traditionally baked in a tube pan.
 The French Génoise is a sponge cake that includes clarified butter.
 Highly decorated sponge cakes with lavish toppings are sometimes called gateau, the French word for cake.
 Chiffon cakes are sponge cakes with vegetable oil, which adds moistness.

 Chocolate cake

 Chocolate cakes are butter cakes, sponge cakes, or other cakes flavored with melted chocolate or cocoa powder.
 German chocolate cake is a variety of chocolate cake.
-Fudge cakes are chocolate cakes that contain fudge.

 Coffee cake

 Coffee cake is generally thought of as a cake to serve with coffee or tea at breakfast or a coffee break.
-Some types use yeast as a leavening agent while others use baking soda or baking powder.
+Some types use yeast as a leavening agent, while others use baking soda or baking powder.
 These cakes often have a crumb topping called streusel or a light glaze drizzle.

 Flourless cake

-Baked flourless cakes include baked cheesecakes and flourless chocolate cakes.
+Baked flourless cakes include clementine cakes, baked cheesecakes, and flourless chocolate cakes.

 Layer cakes

-Layer cakes are cakes made with layers of sponge or butter cake, filled with cream, jam or other filling to hold the layers together.
+Layer cakes are cakes made of stacked layers of sponge or butter cake filled with cream, jam, or other filling in between the layers to hold them together.

-One egg cake
+One-egg cake

-One egg cakes are made with one egg.
+One-egg cakes are made with one egg.
 They can be made with butter or vegetable shortening.
 One egg cake was an economical recipe when using two eggs for each cake was too costly.

 Comparison with bread

 Although clear examples of the difference between cake and bread are easy to find, the precise classification has always been elusive.
 For example, banana bread may be properly considered either a quick bread or a cake.
 Yeast cakes are the oldest and are very similar to yeast bread.
-Such cakes are often very traditional in form and include such pastries as babka and stollen.
+Such cakes are often very traditional in form and include such as babka, a Viennoiserie, and stollen.